Most people simply refer to it as chamomile; however, there are two quite distinctive and popular varieties of this widely cultivated herb.

 - For direct seeding outdoors, plant in the Fall to increase the chances of good germination.

 - German chamomile is one of the rare self-seeding annuals that can quickly become invasive if left undisturbed.

 2 – Roman chamomile

 - This variety is quite tough and will thrive when directly sown into the landscape or garden soil.

 - Sow after the last frost, or simply check your seed package for the recommended planting time in your area.

 - Sow by scattering the seeds on the soil surface and cover with a quarter an inch of soil.
 Then gently firm the soil lightly to hold the seeds in place.

 - Irrigate to keep the soil moist.

-- The seeds should sprout and emerge within 14-21 days.
+- The seeds should sprout and emerge within two to three weeks.

-- Thin after the emergence of the second set of leaves—ensuring the plants stand 1 foot apart.
+- Thin after the emergence of the second set of leaves—ensuring the plants stand one foot apart.

 - Allow the plant(s) to go into seeding at the end of the growing season—to provide even more seeds and offer more ground cover in the following year.